jamessimone/apex-rollup/README.md

 You can perform have as many rollups as you'd like per object/trigger — all operations are boxcarred together for optimal efficiency.

+#### Notes On The Use Of CMDT To Control Your Rollups

+There are two limitations to Entity Definition relationships that currently exist:

+1. They cannot refer to the User object
+2. They cannot refer to the Task/Event objects

+For rollups referring to these objects, you can use either the Invocable or the static methods exposed on `Rollup` from Apex to roll values up.

 #### Establishing Org Limits For Rollup Operations

 When you install `Rollup`, you get two custom metadata types - `Rollup__mdt`, describe above, and `RollupControl__mdt`.
 The latter can be used in three different ways: